 Vice Mayor Mike Binkley

 Biography Commissioner Binkley was elected commissioner in 2012 and currently serves as Vice Mayor for the City of Piperton.
 He also serves on the Board of Zoning Appeals.
 Before being elected as commissioner, Mike served on the Planning Commission for two years.
 He is the owner of Rich-Way Landscape, a family owned landscape company.
 He and his wife Jennie Binkley have two kids, Colton and Michaela Binkley.
 They have been residents of Piperton since 2003.

 Commissioner Davis retired as an Executive with the Internal Revenue Service after 34 years of service.
 His unparalleled leadership skills created success in multiple disciplines including Tax Processing, Tax Administration, Customer Service, HR and Information Systems Technology across seven U.S. cities including Atlanta, GA; Philadelphia, PA; Detroit, MI; San Francisco, CA; Jacksonville, FL; Memphis, TN and Washington D.C.
-He was elected commissioner in 2006 and served as Vice Mayor for the City of Piperton, TN until late 2016, and is also a member of the Planning Commission.
+He was elected commissioner in 2006 and served as Vice Mayor for the City of Piperton, TN until late 2016, and is also a former member of the Planning Commission.
 Additionally, he is a member of the Technical Committee for the Memphis Area Rural Planning Organization and a member of the Fayette County Industrial Development Board.
 Mr. Davis serves as Chairman of the Board for Memphis Area Association of Governments (MAAG), an organization promoting and assisting in economic and community development in Fayette, Lauderdale, Tipton and Shelby counties in Tennessee, DeSoto County in Mississippi, and Crittenden County in Arkansas.